christopherwira/anon-auth-zkp-set-membership/contracts/README.md

 #### HashAuth Input

-The input can be explain as the following:
+The input can be explained as the following:

 ```
 AccessRequests =